Minnesota Family Investment Program: Teen Parent Project

-Share MFIP Teen Parent Project on Facebook Share MFIP Teen Parent Project on Twitter Share MFIP Teen Parent Project on Linkedin Email MFIP Teen Parent Project link
+Share Minnesota Family Investment Program: Teen Parent Project on Facebook Share Minnesota Family Investment Program: Teen Parent Project on Twitter Share Minnesota Family Investment Program: Teen Parent Project on Linkedin Email Minnesota Family Investment Program: Teen Parent Project link

-Welcome to the MFIP Teen Parent Project Page engagement and information site.
-The site is to provided updates to State Employees, County Agencies, Tribal Nations, Employment Service Providers, and Community Partners on the project and the chance to connect throughout the process with our Cross Pollination, Innovation, and Reflection Group.
-Final reports from the project will also be posted her once it is completed.
+Welcome to the Minnesota Family Investment Program (MFIP) Teen Parent Project Engagement and Information Webpage.
+The goal of this site is to provide updates to State employees, counties, tribes, employment service providers and community partners.
+It's also a platorm to connect with our Cross Pollination, Innovation and Reflection Group.
+Final reports from the project will also be posted once completed.

-Welcome to the MFIP Teen Parent Project Page engagement and information site.
-The site is to provided updates to State Employees, County Agencies, Tribal Nations, Employment Service Providers, and Community Partners on the project and the chance to connect throughout the process with our Cross Pollination, Innovation, and Reflection Group.
-Final reports from the project will also be posted her once it is completed.
+Welcome to the Minnesota Family Investment Program (MFIP) Teen Parent Project Engagement and Information Webpage.
+The goal of this site is to provide updates to State employees, counties, tribes, employment service providers and community partners.
+It's also a platorm to connect with our Cross Pollination, Innovation and Reflection Group.
+Final reports from the project will also be posted once completed.

 • About the MFIP Teen Parent Project